Haqdad-Khan/ibm-mern-stack-dev/course03. Intro to Git & GitHub/README.md

+# Getting Started with Git and GitHub

-This repository contains the code and projects completed as part of the **Third Course** in the [IBM Full Stack JavaScript Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-javascript-developer) specialization on Coursera.
+It contains the code and projects completed as part of the **Third Course** in the [IBM Full Stack JavaScript Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-javascript-developer) specialization on Coursera.

 ## About the Course